aappddeevv/scalajs-reaction/README.md

 libraryDependencies ++= Seq(
     "ttg" %%% "scalajs-react-core" % scalaJsReactVersion,
     "ttg" %%% "scalajs-react-vdom" % scalaJsReactVersion,

     // optionals
+    // if you need react-dom
+    "ttg" %%% "scalajs-react-react-dom" % scalaJsReactVersion

     // Microsoft fabric UI components, "MS office", css-in-"scala"
-    // css-in-scala can be used independently of fabric "ttg" %%% "scalajs-react-fabric" % scalaJsReactVersion,
+    // css-in-scala can be used independently of fabric "ttg" %%% scalajs-react-fabric" % scalaJsReactVersion,

     // if you integrate with redux
     "ttg" %%% "scalajs-react-redux" % scalaJsReactVersion
-    // if you need react-dom
-    "ttg" %%% "scalajs-react-react-dom" % scalaJsReactVersion

     // if you need prop-types
     "ttg" %%% "scalajs-react-prop-types" % scalaJsReactVersion)
 ```

 Do not forget to include the react libraries in your execution environment.
 For